shaan-hurley/djtec/README.md

 Dates 3/16-3/25

 **My Name:**
+Farhan Begg, Shaan Hurley, Youssef Sawiris

 **Project Name:**
+DjTec

 **Is your project New or Old?**
+New

 **Is your project Solo or Team?**

+Team
 ## Description

-**Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**
+**DjTec is a web app that allows users to see the next song the DJ is going to play, and the users can vote songs up or down to let the dj know what to play next**

 ## Challenges I Anticipate

-**List out the challenges you anticipate for completing this project**
+**Connecting back-end and front-end.
+Implementing the spotify api, and user authentication for dj and users.**

 ## Skateboard